 But the decision of buying vs renting a home is not going to be the same for every individual.
 Whether you want to buy a house property or take it on rental, it totally depends on your financial situation.
 If buying accommodation suits my financial situation, it may not suit yours.
 Moreover, both options are having their own perks and shortcomings.

 Money myths are pervasive

-And if you are afraid of spending cash a lot more to what you need, then you can opt-in for the credit card usage as well.
-Credit cards are right for you, and they help you to manage your budget and even stops you from overspending.
-Nonetheless, whatever be your situation, always try to avoid the money myths discussed in this article.
+And if you are afraid of spending cash a lot more than what you need, then you can opt-in for credit card usage as well.
+Credit cards are right for you, and they help you to manage your budget and even stop you from overspending.
+Nonetheless, whatever be your situation, always try to avoid the common money myths discussed in this article.